maxwolf621/Notes/JavaNote/javanotes/java8.md

 Remember the formula example from the first section?
 Interface `Formula` defines a default method `sqrt` which can be accessed from each formula instance including anonymous objects.
 This does not work with lambda expressions.

 Default methods **cannot** be accessed from within lambda expressions.
 The following code does not compile:
 ```java
 Formula formula = (a) -> sqrt(a * 100);
 ```

 ## Built-in Functional Interfaces

-- [Consumer , Function , Predicate, ]

 The JDK 1.8 API contains many built-in functional interfaces.
 Some of them are well known from older versions of Java like `Comparator` or `Runnable`.